 MAT 256 Introduction to Differential Equations (3 cr.)
+Prerequisite(s): MAT 200 or MAT 230

 This course introduces the basic theory and applications of first and second-order linear differential equations.
 The course emphasizes specific techniques such as the solutions to exact and separable equations, power series solutions, special functions and the Laplace transform.
 Applications include RLC circuits and elementary dynamical systems, and the physics of the second order harmonic oscillator equation.